 Photo contest ideas

 From promoting an art gallery to selling services through photo activities, there are hundreds of photo contest ideas that can be truly inspiring.
-Check out these three juicy themes that can be added to your photo contest toolkit:
+Check out these themes that can be added to your photo contest toolkit:

 - Attendance-focused photo competitions.
 If foot traffic means a lot to your business or you’re doing some cross-promotion, you can benefit from photo contests that encourage users to take photos in specific locations.
 From a local store to specific tourist attractions, the location should be chosen based on what you want to promote.
-Here’s a good example of such a contest that resulted from cooperation between Canon and some of Samarang’s local organisations:

 - Peer review photo contests.
-To maximize engagement, encourage your audience to take an active part in the evaluation of each other’s submissions.
+To maximise engagement, encourage your audience to take an active part in the evaluation of each other’s submissions.
 This can be the right scenario for professional communities of people working in the same niche because the critique can be considered objective.

 - Professional weekly contests.
 Photo competitions can be used with the goal of educating your audience.
 Viewbug’s Cover Photo Contest is an excellent example of a weekly online event that helps young photographers hone their skills and gain public recognition.